Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation

 We indicate by $b_{0}$ the initial mass present on solid boundaries.
 The solid surface grows whenever $b(\bm{r},t)$ exceeds the threshold value $b_{\mathrm{max}}$.
 The new solid node is chosen with uniform probability among the surrounding nodes belonging to the liquid phase.
 Only direct neighbors are taken into account.
 The cumulated mass of the solid node that triggered surface growth is set to zero.

 Lattice Boltzmann simulations process and output data in model units.
 The different quantities will be expressed in terms of the basic model units for mass, length and time, denoted by mu, lu and ts, respectively.
-Direct comparison with physical systems is possible after suitable transformations \cite{snow}.
-This procedure is not strictly necessary since, in order to describe properly the real systems, it is sufficient to have the same Reynolds number $Re$ for fluid flow \cite{landau}, and the same Damkohler number $Da$ and supersaturation $\psi$ for solute transport \cite{dissolution,crystal,snow}.
-These dimensionless parameters are the same in LB and physical units.
-For the reactive infiltration of molten Si in a capillary of $10$ [$\mu$m] in width, the Reynolds number can be estimated to be $Re\approx 10^{-6}$ \cite{einset1,nisi2}.
+Direct comparison with physical systems is possible after suitable transformations (Lu et al., 2009).
+This procedure is not strictly necessary since, in order to describe properly the real systems, it is sufficient to have the same Reynolds number $Re$ for fluid flow (Landau and Lifshitz, 2008), and the same Damkohler number $Da$ and supersaturation $\psi$ for solute transport (Kang et al., 2003 and 2004; Lu et al., 2009).
+These dimensionless parameters are the same in LB and physical units, expressed for example in the common SI system or the Gauss system.
+For the reactive infiltration of molten Si in a capillary of $10$ $\mu$m in width, the Reynolds number can be estimated to be $Re\approx 10^{-6}$ (Einset, 1996; Voytovych et al., 2008).
 This Reynolds number asks for extreme simulation conditions that can not be achieved.